-Definition 2 (Dominant Strategy [22]).
-A strategy $st_i$ (weakly) dominates another strategy $st'i$ of player i, if for any other players' strategy profile $st{-i}$ : $u_i(st_i, st{-i}) \ge u_i(st'i, st{-i})$ , and this inequality is strict for at least one instance of $st{-i}$ .
+Definition 2 (Dominant Strategy [26]).
+A strategy $st_i$ (weak-ly) dominates another strategy $st_i'$ of player i, if for any other players' strategy profile $st{-i}$ : $u_i(st_i, st{-i}) \ge u_i(st_i', st{-i})$ , and this inequality is strict for at least one instance of $st{-i}$ .

 A strategy $st_i$ is a dominant strategy for player i if it (weakly) dominates any other strategies of player i.

-A strategy $st_i$ is an undominated strategy for player i if it is not dominated by any other strategies of player i.
+A strategy $st_i$ is an undominated strategy for player i if it is not dominated by any other strategies of i.

-In direct revelation mechanisms, incentive-compatibility means that truthfully revealing private information (both the valuations and channel demands in this paper) is a dominant strategy for each player.
+In direct revelation mechanisms, incentive-compatibility means that truthfully revealing private information, both valuations and channel demands in this paper, is a dominant strategy for each player.
 An accompanying concept is individual-rationality, which means that players truthfully participating in the game gain non-negative utilities.
 The formal definition of strategy-proof mechanism is as follows.

-Definition 3 (Strategy-Proof Mechanism [19]).
+Definition 3 (Strategy-Proof Mechanism [27]).
 A direct revelation mechanism is strategy-proof when it satisfies both incentive-compatibility and individual-rationality.

 Strategy-proofness is a strong solution concept in mechanism design.
-However, the requirement of having dominant strategies limits the existence of feasible allocation algorithms in combinatorial auctions for unknown multi-minded buyers [3, 17].
-Therefore, we turn our attention to another well-known game theoretic concept: implementation in undominated strategies.
+However, the requirement of having dominant strategies limits the existence of feasible allocation algorithms in combinatorial auctions for unknown multi-minded buyers [23], [28].
+We turn our attention to another well-known game theoretic concept: implementation in undominated strategies.

-Definition 4 (Implementation in Undominated Strategies [2,12]).
-A mechanism $\mathcal{M}$ is an implementation of c-approximation in undominated strategies if there exists a non-empty set of undominated strategies D with the following properties.
+Definition 4 (Implementation in Undominated Strategies [6], [29]).
+A mechanism $\mathcal{M}$ is an implementation of c-approxi-mation in undominated strategies if there exists a non-empty set of undominated strategies D with the following properties.